-Use Connect:Direct HP NonStop message commands to insert, delete, display, modify, and print messages.
-Refer to Using Connect:Direct HP NonStop in the Connect:Direct HP NonStop User Guide and Reference for syntax and parameter descriptions for displaying and printing messages.
-Refer to Modifying the Message File in the Connect:Direct HP NonStop Administration Guide for syntax and parameter descriptions for modifying messages.
+Use Sterling Connect:Direct for HP NonStop message commands to insert, delete, display, modify, and print messages.
+Refer to Using Sterling Connect:Direct for HP NonStop in the IBM Sterling Connect:Direct for HP NonStop User Guide and Reference for syntax and parameter descriptions for displaying and printing messages.
+Refer to Modifying the Message File in the IBM Sterling Connect:Direct for HP NonStop Administration Guide for syntax and parameter descriptions for modifying messages.

-Flow of Connect:Direct HP NonStop Operations
+Flow of Sterling Connect: Direct for HP NonStop Operations